 The financial support provided by the Financial Assistance Fund will focus on some of those under-served groups identified in the University's APP and other disadvantaged groups, which we refer to as priority groups throughout this document.

 Students who seek support from the Financial Assistance Fund will need to be following a full-time or part-time undergraduate or postgraduate taught course, be of UK domicile, and represent one of the priority groups identified below.
 The priority groups are:

-- Students whose 1home address falls within an area where there is low participation in higher education. - Students from low-income backgrounds, specifically those from some of the most deprived neighborhoods in England.
-This is based on your 2home address - Mature students (21 years or older) at the time the student started their studies with the University. - Students who have declared a disability, mental health condition or cognitive learning difficulty. - Students who are care leavers. - Full-time undergraduate students with a household income of £25,000 or less and in receipt of the maximum maintenance loan from their statutory funding provider. - Students who are young carers. - Students with children (especially lone parents) - Students assessed as estranged from their parents by the relevant funding body. - Undergraduate students receiving the final year loan rate.
+- Students whose home address falls within an area where there is low participation in higher education. - Students from low-income backgrounds, specifically those from some of the most deprived neighborhoods in England.
+This is based on your home address - Mature students (21 years or older) at the time the student started their studies with the University. - Students who have declared a disability, mental health condition, or cognitive learning difficulty on their student record. - Students who are care leavers and meet the University's definition of a care leaver. - Full-time undergraduate students with a household income of £25,000 or less and in receipt of the maximum maintenance loan from their statutory funding provider. - Students who are young carers. - Students with dependent children (especially lone parents) - Students assessed as estranged from their parents by the relevant funding body. - Undergraduate students receiving the final year loan rate. - Young students (under 21 years old at the time they started their studies with the University) and eligible for free school meals prior to joining the University.